-Dead Hat Shot: After Arrow is "washed overboard", all that is found of him is his hat.
+Dead Hat Shot: After Arrow is "washed overboard", one of the crew informs Captain Smollett that all that was found of him was his hat.
 Subverted in that it wasn't actually found in the water; Mr. Arrow had given it to Long John.

 Face Palm: Benjamina when her tribe decides they're not going to tangle with "boom-boom sticks."